Caltech-AMBER/obelisk/docs/source/using_obelisk.rst

 Using Obelisk - Basic Example
 =============================

 Obelisk supplies libraries in both C++ and Python which can be easily installed on your system and used as normal libraries.
 Obelisk also provides a default ROS2 workspace that can be an `underlay <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html#source-the-overlay>`_ or included as a package dependency directly in your ROS2 workspace.
 The Obelisk workspace will provide access to all the messages and launch files whereas the libraries will allow you to write custom `ObeliskNodes`.
+For concrete examples, see `this repository <https://github.com/Caltech-AMBER/obelisk-examples>`_.

 The libraries provide five main class interfaces: